 Let’s face it – the spell checker in Microsoft Word just plain sucks.
 False positives and negatives abound, missed errors, ridiculous suggestions – you’re often better off spell checking yourself.
 Thankfully, you don’t need to do that, thanks to Grammarly.

-Grammarly is much more than just a spelling and grammar checker – it picks up much more complex issues such as:
+Grammarly is more than just a spelling and grammar checker – it picks up far more complex issues such as:

 - Inconsistent writing style and unclear sentence structure

 - Overuse of specific works and ineffective vocabulary

 - Impolite, insensitive or non-inclusive language

 Simply put, Grammarly is the closest thing you’ll get to having a real-time editor and proofreader looking at your work.
 Of course, it doesn’t replace human-based editing, but its ideal for cleaning up your early drafts prior to submitting them to your supervisor/advisor for feedback.
 Grammarly integrates directly into Word, Google Docs and Chrome, so it’s extremely versatile.

 Grammarly offers both a free and premium version.
 For dissertation writing purposes, we recommend the premium version as it includes a plagiarism checker, which is very handy.